jaredjbeard/reconfigurator/reconfigurator/config.rst

 Talk about merge!

+#can have default variables but not default directives!
+    So individual variables and sampled ones can be passed in.
+    However, merge, number of copies cannot.
+        Number of copies will spit out n copies of the same thing Whereas control will add defaults to all
+## Flags
+"merge":
+{
+    "combo" : [[], []]
+    "pairwise" : [[], []]
+    "parallel" : [[], []]
+},
+"sample-control":
+    {
+        [{}, ...] # Sample all variables.
+Add them to pairwise.
+Add them to source destination
+            #not supporting with combo or pairwise as dimensions are weird and behavior can't be guaranteed
+            # Then n-copies can gerenate more of them.
+    }
+"default":
+{
+    "default": True

+    "n_copies": <#>
+    "sample": [{}, {}]
+    "var": ...,
+    "var2": ...
+}
+"values": []

+Sample dicts should look like:
+{
+    "key": ["", ""]
+    "merge": "<merge type>"
+    "params":
+}
+If key contains all, then it will be added to all sub levels

+# Expand will push
+Assume that shared

+#Alg will check for values, merge, default or sample

 A configuration file will consist of a dictionary containing the following elements:
     - "default": (optional) default parameters for all algorithms or environments under test.
 These will be overwritten by more specific described below.